 Pedalbox

-Lead complete redesign of Northwestern Formula Racing's pedalbox - managing 100+ part Solidworks assembly through a transition to cut weight, simplify adjustability, and prevent prior issues with brake fluid leaks and ergonomic issues.
+Lead design of Northwestern Formula Racing's 2025-26 pedalbox - managing 100+ part Solidworks assembly through a transition to cut weight, simplify adjustability, and prevent prior issues with brake fluid leaks and ergonomic issues.

 CAD